-Tim Glenn is a veteran musician and vocalist based out of Colorado Springs, CO.
-His career started in a dorm room at Howard Payne University in Brownwood, TX and has branched over three decades throughout Texas, Tennessee and Colorado.
+Tim Glenn is a veteran musician, vocalist and songwriter based out of Colorado Springs, Colorado.
+His music career started in a dorm room at Howard Payne University in Brownwood, TX and has branched over three decades throughout Texas, Tennessee and Colorado.

-In 2004, Tim left his television news career after 13 years as a news anchor and producer.
-He received many accolades during his television career, including being named Best Male Anchor by the Colorado Springs Gazette in 2003, and Best News Team by the Colorado Broadcaster's Association, also in 2003.
-Tim has served as a host for several events for organizations like the Colorado Springs Down Syndrome Association, the Alzheimer's Foundation, The American Cancer Society of Colorado Springs among others.
-He has also published dozens of magazine and online articles, serving as a ghost writer for other corporate executives and in his own name as well.
+Aside from his music career, Tim also worked in television news from 1990 to 2004, serving as a producer/anchor for KWTX-TV in Waco, Texas, KOAA-TV and KRDO-TV in Colorado Springs.
+He received many accolades during his television career, including a regional Emmy for his work as a producer in Waco, during the Branch Davidian standoff.
+Tim was also named Best Male Anchor by the Colorado Springs Gazette in 2003, and Best News Team by the Colorado Broadcaster's Association, also in 2003.
+Tim has served as a host for several events for organizations like the Colorado Springs Down Syndrome Association, the Alzheimer's Association of Colorado, The American Cancer Society of Colorado Springs, and the Miss Colorado pageant, among others.
+He has also published dozens of magazine and online articles, serving as a ghost writer for corporate executives and in his own name as well.

-Tim now serves as the USA Communications Director for Compassion International, a holistic child development ministry that serves over 1.7 million children in developing countries.
+Tim serves as the Director of Global Public Relations and Public Affairs for Compassion International, a child advocacy ministry that serves over 2-million children in 29 developing countries.
 He and his wife Jennifer have two sons, Morgan and Grayson.
 They live in Colorado Springs, Colorado.